-The system may become inconsistent as a result of a power failure.
-The UNIX fsck feature can possibly repair the file system, but there is no guarantee that the file contents will be consistent.
+The system can become inconsistent as a result of a power failure.
+The UNIX feature fsck can possibly repair the file system, but there is no guarantee that the file content is consistent.

-If Mnesia detects that a file has not been properly closed, possibly as a result of a power failure, it will attempt to repair the bad file in a similar manner.
-Data may be lost, but Mnesia can be restarted even if the data is inconsistent.
-The configuration parameter -mnesia auto\repair <bool> can be used to control the behavior of Mnesia at start-up.
-If <bool> has the value true, Mnesia will attempt to repair the file; if <bool> has the value false, Mnesia will not restart if it detects a suspect file.
+If Mnesia detects that a file has not been properly closed, possibly as a result of a power failure, it tries to repair the bad file in a similar manner.
+Data can be lost, but Mnesia can be restarted even if the data is inconsistent.
+Configuration parameter -mnesia auto\repair <bool> can be used to control the behavior of Mnesia at startup.
+If <bool> has the value true, Mnesia tries to repair the file.
+If <bool> has the value false, Mnesia does not restart if it detects a suspect file.
 This configuration parameter affects the repair behavior of log files, DAT files, and the default backup media.

-The configuration parameter -mnesia dump\log\update\in\place <bool> controls the safety level of the mnesia:dump\log() function.
-By default, Mnesia will dump the transaction log directly into the DAT files.
-If a power failure happens during the dump, this may cause the randomly accessed DAT files to become corrupt.
-If the parameter is set to false, Mnesia will copy the DAT files and target the dump to the new temporary files.
-If the dump is successful, the temporary files will be renamed to their normal DAT suffixes.
-The possibility for unrecoverable inconsistencies in the data files will be much smaller with this strategy.
-On the other hand, the actual dumping of the transaction log will be considerably slower.
+Configuration parameter -mnesia dump\log\update\in\place <bool> controls the safety level of the function mnesia:dump\log() By default, Mnesia dumps the transaction log directly into the DAT files.
+If a power failure occurs during the dump, this can cause the randomly accessed DAT files to become corrupt.
+If the parameter is set to false, Mnesia copies the DAT files and target the dump to the new temporary files.
+If the dump is successful, the temporary files are renamed to their normal DAT suffixes.
+The possibility for unrecoverable inconsistencies in the data files becomes much smaller with this strategy.
+However, the actual dumping of the transaction log becomes considerably slower.
 The system designer must decide whether speed or safety is the higher priority.

-Replicas of type disc\only\copies will only be affected by this parameter during the initial dump of the log file at start-up.
-When designing applications which have very high requirements, it may be appropriate not to use disc\only\copies tables at all.
+Replicas of type disc\only\copies are only affected by this parameter during the initial dump of the log file at startup.
+When designing applications with very high requirements, it can be appropriate not to use disc\only\copies tables at all.
 The reason for this is the random access nature of normal operating system files.
-If a node goes down for reason for a reason such as a power failure, these files may be corrupted because they are not properly closed.
+If a node goes down for a reason such as a power failure, these files can be corrupted because they are not properly closed.
 The DAT files for disc\only\copies are updated on a per transaction basis.

-If a disaster occurs and the Mnesia database has been corrupted, it can be reconstructed from a backup.
-This should be regarded as a last resort, since the backup contains old data.
-The data is hopefully consistent, but data will definitely be lost when an old backup is used to restore the database.
+If a disaster occurs and the Mnesia database is corrupted, it can be reconstructed from a backup.
+Regard this as a last resort, as the backup contains old data.
+The data is hopefully consistent, but data is definitely lost when an old backup is used to restore the database.

-1.7 Combining Mnesia with SNMP
+1.8 Combine Mnesia with SNMP

-1.7.1 Combining Mnesia and SNMP
+1.8.1 Combine Mnesia and SNMP

 Many telecommunications applications must be controlled and reconfigured remotely.
 It is sometimes an advantage to perform this remote control with an open protocol such as the Simple Network Management Protocol (SNMP).
-The alternatives to this would be:
+The alternatives to this would be the following:

-- Not being able to control the application remotely at all. - Using a proprietary control protocol. - Using a bridge which maps control messages in a proprietary protocol to a standardized management protocol and vice versa.
+- Not being able to control the application remotely - Using a proprietary control protocol - Using a bridge that maps control messages in a proprietary protocol to a standardized management protocol and conversely

-All of these approaches have different advantages and disadvantages.
+All these approaches have different advantages and disadvantages.
 Mnesia applications can easily be opened to the SNMP protocol.
-It is possible to establish a direct one-to-one mapping between Mnesia tables and SNMP tables.
+A direct 1-to-1 mapping can be established between Mnesia tables and SNMP tables.
 This means that a Mnesia table can be configured to be both a Mnesia table and an SNMP table.
-A number of functions to control this behavior are described in the Mnesia reference manual.
+A number of functions to control this behavior are described in the Reference Manual.